Interview: Glass Animals - musical anthropologists.

 DAVE: I do some live-dancing, that’s what I do.

 CDM: You’ve said that the synth sound in 'Youth' is a sample of an owl that you made into a synth.
-How do you did that?
+How did you do that?
 Like, how does one even go about making that happen?

 DAVE: It’s not hard!!!
 Step one: Find owl.
 Step two: Record owl.